astronomer/docs/astro/cli/develop-project.md

 If you need to build a custom view in the Airflow UI or build an application on top of the Airflow metadata database, you can use Airflow plugins.
 To use an Airflow plugin, add your plugin files to the `plugins` folder of your Astro project.
 To apply changes from this folder to a local Airflow environment, [restart your local environment](cli/run-airflow-locally.md#restart-a-local-airflow-environment).

-To learn more about Airflow plugins and how to build them, see [Airflow Plugins](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/plugins.html) in Airflow documentation or the Astronomer [Airflow plugins](https://www.astronomer.io/docs/learn/using-airflow-plugins) guide.
+To learn more about Airflow plugins and how to build them, see [Apache Airflow® Plugins](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/plugins.html) in Airflow documentation or the Astronomer [Apache Airflow® plugins](https://www.astronomer.io/docs/learn/using-airflow-plugins) guide.

 ## Unsupported project configurations